I-DoNt-LiKe-Micro-Soft/Doom-Virus/Windows_x64/DOOM_LIVE/readme.md

 DOOM
+- The exe may be an older version than the python file inside the Source_Code directory, i strongly advise compiling it yourself and changing the variables to suit your needs.

-1) This is a live virus !
+- This is a live virus !
-2) Extremely obfuscated !
+- Extremely obfuscated !
-3) If you can deobfuscate this get a job at nasa !
+- If you can deobfuscate this get a job at nasa !
-4) Not intended for use on someone unexpecting without explicit permission !
+- Not intended for use on someone unexpecting without explicit permission !
-5) Ethical use only
+- Ethical use only
-6) Have Fun !!!!!!!!!!!!!!!!!
+- Have Fun !!!!!!!!!!!!!!!!!

 *Please_Report_Erros_On_The_Github*